ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/README.md

 # Directory Structure

 This site is built on the [Hugo](https://gohugo.io/) web framework, ideal for generating static websites.
-Below is a brie f description of the key files and directories:
+Below is a brief description of the key files and directories:

   * /content
     * contains all package source data